GDxU/ypilot/README-yp.md

     ?player presses "ControlLeft"

 This event happens when the player `?player` starts pressing the identified key on their keyboard (in this case, the control key on the left side of the keyboard).
 The string identifying the key must match the value of the `code` property of the `KeyboardEvent` object; see the [MDN page for KeyboardEvent.code](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/code) for some tables of values.
+The key may also be a variable, in which case the event happens when the player starts pressing any key, and the key is assigned to the variable for use later in the rule.

     ?player releases "ControlLeft"

 This event happens when the player `?player` stops pressing the identified key.

+Note that the `any of`/`all of`/`one of` constructions used with the `holding down` condition (see below) do not apply to `presses`/`releases` events; use an `is in` condition instead of `any of`/`one of`, and add a `holding down` condition in order to use `all of`.

 ### Conditions